yszhang95/batch_chop_segments/README.md

 A another try is to have `idxs = torch.torch(tuple(i for i in range(n+1))) / n`.
 But it will return `RuntimeError: all inputs of range must be ints, found Tensor in argument 0`.

+### Does preallocated array helps?
+No for torch...
+We already see

 ## torch and JIT
 ### The active project: torch.compile
 The library